The Austin-Healey Sprite as first unveiled to a waiting world in the picturesque setting of Monte Carlo in late May of 1958.

 The Sprite was designed for Austin by the Donald Healey Motor Company, with initial production being undertaken by Austin-Healey.

-The Mark 1 Sprite used a tuned version of the Austin A-Series engine and as many other components from existing BMC models among them the MG T-series, MGAs and even the Austin-Healey 100 Sixes to keep costs down.
+The Mark 1 Sprite was powered by a tuned version of Austin's A-Series engine and as well as many other common components from existing BMC models among them the MG T-series, MGAs and even the Austin-Healey 100 Sixes- to keep costs down.

 Another plus to this “ mix and match” arrangement was the Sprite would prove both inexpensive and straightforward to maintain, with support readily provided by the considerable framework of BMC dealerships spread all over the world.